kimothokamau/kimothokamaublog/content/blog/virtualusdwallet/index.md

 ---
 title: A Virtual USD Wallet-Backed by Bitcoin
 date: "2020-04-06T22:40:32.169Z"
-description: A guide on how to have a US dollar wallet without opening a US dollar account with your bank or physical dollar notes.
-This USD wallet is backed by bitcoin, through a stablecoin called Tether.
-For the rest of these guides, I will refer to this stablecoin as Tether(USDT).
-Bitcoin allows you to virtually move between your local currency and the USD with the least loss(spread).
-Alternatives for this is buying USD at your bank, you require to hold both KSH and USD at the same bank to do this, or visit a Forex Bureau and use physical notes.
-The same technology can be applied to holding other assets like gold through online-only transactions.
+description: A virtual USD wallet enables you to store US dollars in an online-wallet that you can access 24/7, and it also allows you to convert a part or all of your US dollars to your local currency anytime.
+This guide discusses the importance of holding USD instead of local currencies in uncertain times, and compares the alternatives ways(commercial-banks and forex bureau exchanges) of getting in and out of USD.
 ---
 ## Introduction